jinghuazhao/FM-pipeline/README.md

 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/snp150Common.txt.gz
 gunzip -c snp150Common.txt.gz | cut -f2,4,5 | sort -k3,3 > snp150.txt
 ```
-The software included in this pipeline range from descriptive analysis via fgwas, locuszoom, GCTA to those dedicat3ed to finemapping including CAVIAR,
+The software eventually included in this pipeline range from descriptive analysis via fgwas, locuszoom, GCTA to those dedicat3ed to finemapping including CAVIAR,
 CAVIARBF, finemap, R2BGLiMS/JAM.
 An adapted version of FM-summary is also given.

+Note that JAM requires Java 1.8 so call to Java -jar inside the function needs to
+reflect this, not straightforward with install_github() from devtools but one needs to
+clone the package, modify the R source code and then use 'R CMD INSTALL R2BGLiMS'.

 At the moment implementations have been done for these finemapping software. and support for associate software fgwas, GCTA, and LocusZoom will be added in the near
 future.